LOCKDOWN LESSONS: WORKING WITH FIRST-TIME VIDEO CLIENTS

 Video can build trust in an instant through exuding professionalism and quality.
 Video is also a way to show a product’s potential, thus opening up the best markets possible.
 This is what encouraged Starpoint Solutions to seek out our video services and work with us on creating ads.

 Working with Starpoint was an insightful process.
 For one, it was exciting to film with such a unique product for the lifestyle market.
 Filming people in a bubble from a safe distance also felt like a very suitable last shoot of 2020.
+You can read more about our work with Starpoint Solutions in this article.

 Did you learn anything from the journeys of our first-time video clients?
 How has your content strategy changed due to the pandemic?
 Let us know in the comments section below or by interacting with us on social media!